 Chile and Brazil: Google.

-8 - Create your Google My Business account
+8 - Create your Google Business Profile account

-Google My Business is a tool that allows you to tell Google important information about your business.
+Google Business Profile is a tool that allows you to tell Google important information about your business.
 Google then tells its users about your business and its location. 🙂

 While using tools like this one, it’s important to always provide the same information when dealing with: